 There will be a lot to do, like hiking, camping, driving tours, beautiful train journeys, exploring the cities, islands and the countryside.There are festivals for every taste, such as the Edinburgh Fringe Festival and the Belladrum Tartan Heart Festival in Inverness.

 Now for some cons — July and August are peak months for travel, and the crowds will be significantly larger and the prices will be higher.
 If you don’t mind competing for a little space and paying more for the privilege, then a summer trip may just be the perfect one for you.

 As with England, visiting Scotland in the late spring/early summer or early autumn is ideal.
 By June, Scotland gets an amazing 17 hours of daylight.
 That combined with the spring’s pleasant weather, an average of 7°C (45°F) to 13 °C (55°F), and you will be able to conquer every outdoor activity there is to offer.

 If you would prefer to spend your time in Scotland’s cities, the good news is that the summer tourists haven’t arrived yet, so lines won’t be as long and the prices will be more reasonable.
 The same thing is true for an autumn visit.
 Starting in November through middle December, airfares tend to be cheaper.

-Early autumn is an ideal time of year to drive North Coast 500, a spectacular 516-mile trip along Scotland’s North Highlands that might be one of the most scenic drives in the world.
+Early autumn is an ideal time of year to drive North Coast 500, a spectacular 516-mile trip from Inverness along Scotland’s North Highlands that might be one of the most scenic drives in the world.